 Things soon went real sour in Golden State between Nelson and Webber and the Rookie of the Year took advantage of the opt-out clause in his contract; He reportedly threatened to leave if they didn’t get rid of Nelson.
 Nelson offered to quit but Webber called his bluff.
-Drama, drama, drama and the next thing you know the Warriors traded Webber to play with ex Fab Five teammate Juwan Howard in Washington for Googs and three future draft picks that turned out to be Todd Fuller, Keon Clark & Chris Mihm.
+Drama, drama, drama and the next thing you know the Warriors traded Webber to play with ex Fab Five teammate Juwan Howard in Washington.
+The deal was Webber for Googs and three future draft picks that turned out to be Todd Fuller, Keon Clark & Chris Mihm.
 I didn’t really care at that point.
 I soon became a big fan again after watching what I considered one of the most fun teams ever: the 95 Bullets.
 Here’s an ancient mix I made about them.

 But what Webber did during this time period that I still praise the most, is leaving Nike because they wouldn’t lower the price of his shoes.

 By the time Webber joined the Sacramento Kings, I was still riding with Shaq and now proudly wearing purple and gold.
 But, I have to admit that I had a VHS tape ready in the VCR to record every Jason Williams and Webber fastbreak in Sacramento.

 Still, I tried to hate Webber.
 I tried to hate him because he was dating the beautiful Tyra Banks.
-I tried to hate on him because of his “Gangsta, Gangsta” rap video…but we had Kobe and his god awful K.O.B.E rap song with Tyra Banks so I wasn’t going to say anything about Webber’s rap songs.
+I tried to hate on him because of his “Gangsta, Gangsta” rap video (which was better than Kobe’s god awful K.O.B.E rap song with Tyra Banks).

 THE TWILIGHT YEARS

 Once Shaq left the Lakers, Webber left the Kings and Penny pretty much left the league.
 I didn’t really have much of an opinion on Webber and what he was doing until he retired and became my favorite basketball analyst, who often sits next to the man I wanted to see him play with back in 1993.